Optimizing My Horse’s Diet

 • Cool Stance - Only one ingredient (coconut), supports healthy digestion, a normal inflammatory response, has low NSC, & higher protein.

-• Vitality Super Greens or Tanner’s Triumph - Herbal multi-vitamin offering naturally occurring vitamins & minerals (including naturally higher calcium to offset the higher phosphorus in Cool Stance), supports micro-circulation, gentle detox, deeply nourishing, etc.
+• Vitality Super Greens, Tanner’s Triumph or Nettle Leaf - Herbal multi-vitamins offering naturally occurring vitamins & minerals (including naturally higher calcium to offset the higher phosphorus in Cool Stance), supports micro-circulation, gentle detox, deeply nourishing, etc.

 • Redmond's Loose Salt or Sea-90 salt - Natural electrolytes including sodium, 84+ beneficial minerals.

-• Grace's Abundance * or Chia Seeds- Prebiotic, nutrient-dense, whole food ingredients, rich in healthy fats, omega-3, protein & fiber.
-Helpful for restoring toplines, radiant coat color, hoof health, muscle maintenance & much more. (*Optional for easy keepers or on a budget)
+• Grace's Abundance* or Chia Seeds - Prebiotic, nutrient-dense, whole food ingredients, rich in healthy fats, omega-3, protein & fiber.
+Helpful for restoring toplines, healthy weight, radiant coat color, hoof health, muscle maintenance & much more.

-For those who board, we recommend you set up your horse's meals in zip-lock bags or containers in advance, to make it easier on barn management.
-You can choose a time each month or so to set up the meals ahead of time.
-The 'a la carte' feeding plan may take a bit more time to prepare, but it is worth it!
+For those who board, we recommend setting up your horse's meals in zip-lock bags or containers in advance, to make it easier on your barn manager.
+You can choose a time each week or month or so to set up the meals ahead of time.
+Forage-based meals may take some time to prepare, but they are worth it!
 You can feel good knowing you're offering your horse wildcrafted herbs they'd forage in the wild to self-heal, and organic, whole superfoods.
 We're certain your horse will thank you and you will see a difference!
-Please feel free to reach out for support to make sure his or her ‘a la carte’ diet is naturally balanced.
+Please feel free to reach out for support or to make sure his or her diet is naturally balanced.

 *To learn more about the risks of GMO's, please click here.